Blosc/JBlosc/README.md

 ### Installing C-Blosc

-First of all, you need to install the C-Blosc library (visit https://github.com/Blosc/c-blosc for more details).
-In short, if you already have CMake, executing the following commands should do the work:
+First of all, you need to install the [C-Blosc library](https://github.com/Blosc/c-blosc).
+In short, if you already have CMake and a C compiler in your system, executing the following commands should do the work:

 ```bash
 cd c-blosc